hhz-lab/PinMyMetal/README.md

 `./metal3d.py --help`

+No non-standard hardware is required.
+Installation and prediction process can typically be completed within 1 hour on a "normal" desktop computer.

 # Data
 The PDB codes and relevant characteristic data used for training and testing are available in `data`.